Business and Technology

 Are your professional goals, curriculum, and instruction compatible?

-Is there enough time and primary investigator available for research if you want to be physician investigator?
+Is there enough time and primary investigator available for research if you want to be a physician investigator?

 Are you interested in rural medical rotations?